cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design.md

 ## Overview

-Design on covid19.ca.gov collaborates with research, content, product and engigneering teams to visualize and prototype website updates.
+Design on covid19.ca.gov collaborates with [Research](https://teamdocs.covid19.ca.gov/teams/rad/research.html), [Content](https://teamdocs.covid19.ca.gov/teams/content/), [Product](https://teamdocs.covid19.ca.gov/teams/product/) and [Engigneering](https://teamdocs.covid19.ca.gov/teams/engineering/) teams to visualize and prototype website updates.

-The design team has the following skills:
+The design team offers the following competencies:
 - User Experience Strategy: ability to translate research insights and business requirements into accessible and user-friendly online experiences.
 - User Interface Design: ability to design and prototype high-fidelity mockups for desktop and mobile websites and maintain a library of UI patterns.
 - Brand and Visual Design: ability to design and apply a consistent look and feel across channels and platforms.